Carcass movement, processing and disposal

 Disposing of a carcass

 The following options are listed in order of effectiveness and practicality.
-Additional options including deer carcass waste disposal dumpsters can also be found on the deer waste disposal sites page.
+Options including deer carcass waste disposal dumpsters can also be found on the deer waste disposal sites page.

-- Dispose of your deer carcass waste in a landfill
+- Dispose of your deer carcass waste in a landfill, transfer station or deer carcass disposal dumpster.

-- Return to location of harvest if on private land
+- Return to the location of harvest, if on your land or on private land with landowner permission.

 - Taking a deer carcass to taxidermist, meat processor or sampling station